 Tutorial: Integrate your SPA with BloomReach Experience

-In this in-depth article, Solution Consultant, Robbert Kauffman, will explain how to integrate BloomReach Experience with a React application.
+In this in-depth article, Solution Consultant, Robbert Kauffman, will explain how to integrate BloomReach Experience Manager with a React application.
 However, other frontend-frameworks such as Angular, Vue.js, etc., can also be used.